abd0hrz/Cloud_DevOps_Architectures/AWS/README.md

 # AWS Architecture

-This repository contains a collection of custom-designed and detailed **AWS** architecture blueprints for various applications and use cases.
-Each architecture is implemented with best practices in scalability, security, and availability in mind.
-Whether you're building basic infrastructure, deploying microservices with EKS, or designing a real-time chat platform, you'll find structured and reusable templates here.
+This repository offers custom **AWS** architecture blueprints for various use cases—ranging from basic setups to EKS-based microservices and real-time chat apps.
+Each design follows best practices for scalability, security and availability.

 ## AWS Basic Infrastructure
 Basic AWS architecture with EC2, RDS, S3, and CloudFlare CDN